Pvt. William Franklin Oldaker

 At San Fernando, Bill and the other prisoners boarded boxcars.
 They were packed in so tight that those who died remained standing.
 He disembarked at Capas and walked the last few miles to Camp O'Donnell.

 Bill was later sent to Cabanatuan when the new camp opened to relieve the conditions at Camp O'Donnell.
 He remained there until he was went out on a work detail.
 The only thing known about the detail is that it is referred to in reports as the "AV.
 BU.
 Detail."

-While on the detail, Bill sprained his ankle and was sent to the hospital ward at Bilibid on January 5, 1944.
-There was no date of discharged recorded.
-After returning to the detail, he came down with dengue fever and was sent to Bilibid Prison and admitted to the hospital ward on February 8th and discharged on February 13th.
+While on the detail, Bill sprained his ankle and was sent to the hospital ward at Bilibid on January 5, 1944, and discharged on January 18th.
+After returning to the detail, he came down with dengue fever and returned to Bilibid Prison and admitted to the hospital ward on February 8th and discharged on February 13th.
 On March 2nd, he was admitted again.
-This time he was suffering from Benign Tertian Malaria.
 He was discharged but readmitted on April 18th suffering from malaria and benign Tatiana.
 He was discharged on April 22nd and sent back to the airfield to work.

 Bill was picked for transport to Japan and put into the hold of a Nissyo Maru on July 15th.
 The ship sailed on July 17, 1944.
 The POWs were packed into the holds so tight that when someone died, the other prisoners would pass the body above their heads.
 They then stacked the bodies in the corner until they were lifted from the hold and thrown into the sea.